enonic/old-xp-doc/doc/admin/users/userstore.rst

 ------

 Groups assist with managing user permissions for content.
 For example, all content has security permissions which may include roles, groups and users.
-If a content has only a group named "Customers" (with read access) then only logged in members of that group can see the content.
+If a content has only one group named "Customers" (with read access) then only logged in members of that group can see the content.
 Groups have no function without Members.
-Users and even other groups may be added as members.
+Users and other groups may be added as members.
 Clicking on a group in the Users admin tool will show the group's display name, principal path, and a list of its members.

 Creating groups